Veganism: Founding of The Vegan Society

 The first edition of The Vegan News attracted more than 100 letters, including from George Bernard Shaw, who resolved to give up eggs and dairy.
 The Vegan Society held its first meeting in early November at the Attic Club, 144 High Holborn, London.
 In attendance were Donald Watson, Elsie B. Shrigley, Fay K. Henderson, Alfred Hy Haffenden, Paul Spencer and Bernard Drake, with Mme Pataleewa (Barbara Moore, a Russian-British engineer) observing.
+Later that month, the Vegan Society published its manifesto which advocated that diet "should exclude flesh, fish, fowl, eggs, honey, and animal's milk, butter, and cheese" and encouraged "the manufacture and use of alternatives to animal commodities."
 World Vegan Day is held every 1 November to mark the founding of the Society, and the Society considers November World Vegan Month.

 Barbara Moore attended the first meeting of The Vegan Society as an observer.

 The Vegan News changed its name to The Vegan in November 1945, by which time it had 500 subscribers.
 It published recipes and a "vegan trade list" of animal-free products, such as toothpastes, shoe polishes, stationery and glue.
 Vegan books appeared, including Vegan Recipes by Fay K. Henderson (1946) and Aids to a Vegan Diet for Children by Kathleen V. Mayo (1948).

 The Vegan Society soon made clear that it rejected the use of animals for any purpose, not only in diet.
 In 1947, Watson wrote: "The vegan renounces it as superstitious that human life depends upon the exploitation of these creatures whose feelings are much the same as our own".
 From 1948, The Vegans front page read: "Advocating living without exploitation", and in 1951, the Society published its definition of veganism as "the doctrine that man should live without exploiting animals".
 In 1956, its vice-president, Leslie Cross, founded the Plantmilk Society and in 1965, as Plantmilk Ltd and later Plamil Foods, it began production of one of the first widely distributed soy milks in the Western world.